ciil/passmenu-plus/README.md

   tab, then enter the actual password. `passmenu-plus` automates this process by adding support for userfields.

-  This imposes some additional soft constraints on the file format, if you want to make use of userfields, as files would have to follow the following format:
+  This imposes some additional soft constraints on the file format.
+Any file format still works.
+However, if you want to make use of userfields, then all lines starting with a keyword or -phrase ended by a colon will be individually callable:
   ```
   my super secret passphrase
+  just some general explanation of stuff, this line isn't callable by userfield!
   user: exampleuser
   mail: user@example.org
+  more general stuff amidst userfields.
   pin: 0000
   subdivision: Hackers
+  this is a userfield with spaces: yay

+  and even more text!
   ```
-  Now, each of the userfields ending in a colon followed by a white space can be extracted on their own with the `-u/--userfield` option, eg `passmenu-plus -u user`.
+  Now, each of the userfields ending in a colon followed by a white space can be extracted on their own with the `-u/--userfield` option, eg `passmenu-plus -u user` or `passmenu-plus -u "this is a userfield with spaces"`.

   With just this option given, `passmenu-plus` acts as a wrapper around pass that outputs __only__ the userfield to a shell (acting like the `pass --clip` option, but with human readable keys instead of line